Draggable/kwik-ai/README.md

-# KWIK AI Tags Plugin
+# KWIK AI Plugin

 ## Overview

-The KWIK AI Tags plugin automatically generates relevant tags for WordPress posts by analyzing both images and text content using the Gemma3:27b model via Ollama.
+The KWIK AI plugin automatically generates relevant tags for WordPress posts by analyzing both images and text content using the Gemma3:27b model via Ollama.
 The plugin supports modern WordPress block editor images as well as traditional attached media, with a preview feature that allows you to review and modify suggested tags before applying them to your posts.

 ## Features